Meir Zlotowitz: ArtScroll

 After graduation, Zlotowitz, who as a youth used his talent in art to overcome his stuttering, became director of a high-end graphics studio in New York.
 The firm, named ArtScroll Studios, produced brochures, invitations, awards and ketubahs.
 Rabbi Nosson Scherman, then principal of Yeshiva Karlin Stolin Boro Park, was recommended to Zlotowitz as someone who could write copy, and they collaborated on a few projects.

 In late 1975, he wrote an English translation and commentary on the Book of Esther in memory of a young married friend, a rebbe in Yeshiva Torah Emes who died childless, and asked Scherman to write the introduction.
 The manuscript was completed in honor of the shloshim (the 30-day commemoration of a death) and "was published in February 1976, just in time to market it for Purim that year."
 Its first edition of 20,000 copies sold out within two months.
 With the encouragement of Rabbi Moses Feinstein, Rabbi Yaakov Kamenetsky and other Rabbis considered Gedolei Yisrael or eminent rabbis, the two continued producing commentaries, beginning with a translation and commentary on the rest of the Five Megillot (Song of Songs, Ecclesiastes, Lamentations and Ruth), and went on to publish translations and commentaries on the Torah, Prophets, Talmud, Passover Haggadah, siddurs and machzors.
 By 1990 ArtScroll had produced more than 700 books, including novels, history books, children's books and secular textbooks, and became one of the largest publishers of Jewish books in the United States.

 Zlotowitz was also chairman of the Mesorah Heritage Foundation, ArtScroll's fundraising arm.

-Zlotowitz died in Brooklyn on June 24, 2017 at the age of 73.
+Zlotowitz died in Brooklyn on June 24, 2017, at the age of 73.

 By the end of the year of mourning for a parent, Zlotowitz's son Gedaliah was listed in newly released ArtScroll publications, alongside his late father's partner Nosson Scherman, as general editor.

 Family

 With his first wife, Miriam, Zlotowitz had two daughters and one son; Estie Dicker, Mrs. Faigie Perlowitz, and Gedalia.
 With his second wife, Rochel Zlotowitz, Zlotowitz had three sons and two daughters; Ira, Boruch, Chaim, Mrs. Devorah Morgenstern, and Mrs. Tzivi Munk.

 Ira is founder and president of Eastern Union Funding, a commercial real estate mortgage brokerage in New York City.

 Chaim is a real estate attorney based in New York.

-His older brother Bernard (1925-2015) was a leading rabbi in the Reform Jewish movement in the USA and had originally attended Yeshiva Torah Vodaas.
+His older brother Bernard (1925–2015) was a leading rabbi in the Reform Jewish movement in the US and had originally attended Yeshiva Torah Vodaas.
 Their father, Aron Zlotowitz, led Congregation Etz Chaim, a Brooklyn congregation, for 60 years.